metauni/metauni.github.io/slt/index.md

 # Singular Learning Theory

-This is a seminar on [Sumio Watanabe](http://watanabe-www.math.dis.titech.ac.jp/users/swatanab/)'s Singular Learning Theory (SLT), a theory applying algebraic geometry to statistical learning theory, co-organised by Edmund Lau and Dan Murfet.
+This is the homepage of a seminar on Singular Learning Theory (SLT), a theory applying algebraic geometry to statistical learning theory founded by [Sumio Watanabe](http://watanabe-www.math.dis.titech.ac.jp/users/swatanab/).
+The seminar takes place at [metauni](https://www.metauniorg) every Thursday and all are welcome, for the future schedule see the metauni homepage.

 ![banner](seminar-slt.png)